Race Deployment Real Hardware 2025

 Line Control

-The difference between MPCC and standard MPC comes down to what you are optimising.
+The difference between MPCC and standard MPC is what you optimise.
 Standard MPC wants to be at the next waypoint.
 MPCC wants to move forward along the track as fast as possible while staying near the line.
-It sounds subtle but in practice it changes how the car corners completely.
+It sounds like a small change, but in practice it changes how the car corners.

 I augment the state with an arc length progress variable and add a reward term for advancing it.
 The contouring error keeps the car on line.
 The lag error stops it from falling behind the reference.
-The result is a controller that cuts corners when it helps and stays smooth when it does not.
+The controller then cuts corners when it helps and stays smooth when it does not.

 MPCC formulation